thumblemonks/seota/README.markdown

 In fact, I think this tool is useful as a part of a larger "smoke test" that you run before putting your latest masterpiece in production.
 That's what I'm going to do with it anyways.

 There's a lot more to come, like: a usage thingie and site you can go to in order to use the tool without running it yourself.
-All in good time.
+In good time things will wait.